 “We’re voting on a new leader.”

 Janet couldn’t believe her ears, “let me get this straight.
 Jagathy gets captured and rather than rescuing him, you all are just going to replace him?
-Do you have no sense of loyalty?”
+Don’t you have any sense of loyalty?”

-The defense director shook his head, “You all saw how ruthless Mukesh and his men are, the way they cut down all of those warriors.
+The Director of Defense shook his head, “You all saw how ruthless Mukesh and his men are, the way they cut down all of those warriors.
 Mukesh wouldn’t allow Jagathy to live.”

 “What do you mean Mukesh wouldn’t allow it?
 Jagathy is a powerful magic practitioner.
 You have no way of knowing what went down.
 Do you all have no faith in your leader and his abilities?”